flpm/astro-test/src/content/docs/index.md

 ---
-title: Splash Page
+title: Homepage
 template: splash
 ---

-### This is where the splash page content will go
+### This is where the homepage content will go

 To change the homepage edit this file: `./src/content/docs/index.mdx`.